 But I’m innocent, why would I need a lawyer in Atlanta?

 That’s a good question, but you still are better off speaking with an attorney if you have been arrested or are suspected of a crime.
-An Atlanta attorney provides a wealth of knowledge to your situation because they have studied the laws, and have loads of experience from previous cases.
+An Attorney in Atlanta GA provides a wealth of knowledge to your situation because they have studied the laws, and have loads of experience from previous cases.

 The sad fact is that not everyone innocent person is found not guilty.
 2015 was a record year for innocent people being exonerated in the United States.
 Many of these exonerees had spent over 15 years in prison.
 There are a wide-range of reasons why this happens such as aggressive charging, racial bias, and many more.